Online Bachelor of Science in Biological Sciences – Genetics, Cell and Developmental Biology

 Have questions about the Biological Sciences – Genetics, Cell and Developmental Biology (BS)?
 Fill out this form and we’ll get in touch!

 The combined study of genetics, cell biology and developmental biology can help lead to a better understanding of diseases, regeneration and aging.
 This concentration requires coursework at the intersection of genetics, genomes and developmental biology.
-Our curriculum allows students to have a very focused understanding of these pathways.
-We tailor the program requirements to strongly prepare students for graduate and professional degrees in genetics, medicine and genomes.
+Upon graduation, you’ll be prepared for graduate and professional degrees in genetics, medicine and genomes.

-This bachelor’s degree can be completed as part of an accelerated master’s program.
-When accepted, you can earn a bachelor’s and master’s degree in as little as one extra year after completing your undergraduate degree.
-This opportunity saves you time and money, while giving you advanced knowledge in your field.
-Applicable master’s degrees include:
+This bachelor’s degree can also be completed as part of an Accelerated Master’s program.
+When accepted, you can earn a master’s degree in as little as one year after completing your undergraduate degree.
+This opportunity saves you time and money while giving you advanced knowledge in your field.
+Applicable master's degrees include:

 BIO 420: Immunology: Molecular and Cellular Foundations